-Tanner Charles of Cherokee High School and Allison Wilson of Volunteer High School were selected to attend the 2014 Youth Leadership Summit sponsored by the Tennessee Electric Cooperative Association, Holston Electric Cooperative and other Tennessee electric cooperatives.
+Miranda Evans of Cherokee High School and Ben Curtis of Volunteer High School were selected to attend the 2015 Youth Leadership Summit sponsored by the Tennessee Electric Cooperative Association, Holston Electric Cooperative and other Tennessee electric cooperatives.

 This two and one-half day seminar educated young leaders about our state government and hometown electric cooperatives and rural electric systems, enhanced leadership abilities, and gave them an opportunity to meet our state legislators on Capitol Hill.

 Highlights of the seminar included a tour of the State Capitol and an opportunity to listen to House and Senate Committee meetings at Legislative Plaza.
-The summit also included special leadership development presentations from the reigning Miss Tennessee, Tennessee Titans cheerleaders and others.
+The summit also included special leadership development presentations from the reigning Miss Tennessee, a State Trooper from the Tennessee Executive Protection Detail and others.
 The group spent a day at the Nashville YMCA learning teamwork, problem-solving and enhancing their leadership skills.

 While visiting Capitol Hill, the group met with state representative, Mike Harrison.

-Charles and Wilson also learned from electric cooperative employees the importance of having a hometown, locally-owned and operated electric utility in their community.
-Employees led a learning session entitled “W.A.V.E. game.”
+Evans and Curtis also learned from electric cooperative employees the importance of having a hometown, locally-owned and operated electric utility in their community.
+Employees led a learning session entitled “Power to the People.”
 They also helped the group organize their own electric cooperative and watched as the youth discussed how they would best handle real-life, difficult situations facing cooperatives today.